buggyrace/buggy-race-about/docs/buggy-editor/running-replit.md

 ![Screenshot of Replit running buggy-race-editor](/docs/img/screenshots/replit-buggy-racing.png)

 {: .note}
-What follows are the **manual** steps for getting the editor running up there, with a (basic, free) student account.
+What follows are the **manual** steps for getting the editor running up on Replit, with a (basic, free) student account.
 Replit has an educational tier, so it's possible you could automate this process so accounts are already set up for all your students.

 ## Set up the repl